rmbar/acceptpy/README.md

 2 of 2 tests passed.
 ```

-When running AcceptPy the program will reclusively search all directories under the given test directory argument
+When running AcceptPy the program will recursively search all directories under the given test directory argument
 for all files ending in `.test` or `.py`.

+# Remember

+It is always good to accept py.